mozilla/releases_insights/README.md

 You can also run tests with the `start.sh -tests` command, this will run `pest`.

 If you want to contribute a patch to an existing class, please make sure that unit tests pass.
 If there is no unit test yet for the method you are modifying, please add one thanks.

+## Bugs
+If you find a bug, please open an issue.

+If the application is malfunctionning, the solution is to either flush the cache folder or to restart it as the restart flushes the cache.
+The most likely cause is that one of the remote source of data was down and the data fetch is missing.